How to Change Your Thinking

 Self-awareness is always step one.
 You have to recognize the need to work on things when they aren't going the way you would like.

-The issue is you falsely believe that, because you are over 40, you are destined to be overweight and unhealthy.
+The real issue is you falsely believe that, because you are over 40, you are destined to be overweight and unhealthy.

 2. Backtrack to beliefs